Mawbhe/Website/readme.txt

 -----------------------
 # README
 -----------------------
-Personal website for portfolio class in BUT SD.
+ Website for portfolio class in BUT SD.